 Children's Theatre Program

-Here's is a peak at what the auditions process looks like.
+Here is a peek at what the audition process looks like.

 - An introduction: Say your name in a loud, clear voice, and tell us what you'll be presenting for your audition.

-- A bit of song: We're happy to hear songs with recorded accompaniment (please bring your own device to play the music on), but acapella is fine as well.
+- A bit of song: We're happy to hear songs with recorded accompaniment (please bring your own device to play the music on), but acapella is also fine.

-- If you like, you can also show us a bit of yourself dancing, or playing an instrument, or any other performance skills you would like to share.
+- You can also show us a bit of yourself dancing, or playing an instrument, or any other performance skills you would like to share.

-Fairyland is committed to diversity, equity and inclusion, and is dedicated to making sure our youth programs are affordable for all families.
-Our scholarship program offers youth with financial needs to participate in our Children’s Theatre and Summer Day Camp through a short application process.
-Eligible families will receive up to 70% of reduction on Summer Camp fee and 100% scholarship for Children’s Theatre.
-The application is closed for 2023.
-We will open the 2024 application in November of 2023.
+Fairyland is committed to diversity, equity, and inclusion.
+We are dedicated to making sure our youth programs are affordable for all families.
+Our scholarship program is designed to support families in need who have children/young people wanting to participate in our Children’s Theatre and Summer Day Camp.
+There is a short application process required.
+Eligible families will receive up to 70% reduced fees for Summer Camp and 100% scholarship for Children’s Theatre.

 Time Commitment